ssfrr/AudioIO.jl/README.md

 will in turn call the `render` methods on any input AudioNodes that are set up as inputs.

+When a Pa_AudioStream is created via a call to Pa_AudioStream(device_index, channels=2, input=false,
+                              sample_rate::Integer=44100,
+                              framesPerBuffer::Integer=2048,
+                              show_warnings::Bool=false,
+                              sample_format::PaSampleFormat=paInt16,
+                              callback=0)
-With the method Pa_OpenStream, a single stream is opened for reading or writing.
+a single stream is opened for reading or writing.
+This returns a Pa_AudioStream on success, which is used either via the functions AudioIO.read(::Pa_AudioStream) or AudioIO.write(::Pa_AudioStream, buffer) for read and write respectively.

-This function returns a Pa_AudioStream on success, which is accessed either via the functions read_Pa_AudioStream or write_Pa_AudioStream.
-If nonblocking I/O is needed, Pa_AudioStream.sbuffer is the I/O buffer, which should be accessed when Pa_AudioStream.parent_may_use_buffer is true.
-After the sbuffer is changed by an nonblocking user, the Pa_audioStream.parent_may_use_buffer field should be set to false to signal that the device subprocess may continue with I/O. This is similar to the methods used by PyAudio's python interface to PortAudio.
+If nonblocking I/O is needed, a callback may be passed to the Pa_AudioStream constructor, which is provided by the user and should return a buffer of frames if used for output and should handle a buffer of frames as an argument if sused as input.
+This is similar to the methods used by PyAudio's python interface to PortAudio.

 Installation